haavee/argparse11/README.md

 implemented like in [example0.cc](example0.cc).

-Stripped down to the pure argparse11 basics, [example0.cc](example0.cc) does the following.
-Even without knowing too much, it should be fairly readable (that is, by C++ standards ...).
+Stripped down to the pure argparse11 basics, [example0.cc](example0.cc) does the following, even without knowing too much, it should be fairly readable (that is, by C++ standards ...):

 ```c++
 #include <argparse.h>